the-real-i9/i9lyfe-server/README.md

 The following is a list of features to be supported by this Social Media Backend API.

-### Media Processing and Upload Pipeline (In progress)

-- Image and Video processing and upload pipeline for user-generated media and post content and chat messages.

 ### Following Interests

 - Users will be able to follow interests (or topics).
 Content will also be recommended to them based on the interests they follow.